Shopify - Orders.

 Result: Consensus reached on a unified approach.
 Direction held up through stakeholder review.

 Merchants didn't need a new destination.
-They needed signal layered onto the surface they already trusted.
+They needed a signal layered onto the surface they already trusted.

-Green-pathing kept merchants on the orders index - their home - but added a stat-style header bar above it.
-Outstanding tasks surfaced as scannable counts: orders to fulfill, shipments pending, returns to process, issues flagged.
+Green-pathing concepts kept merchants on the orders index - their home - but added a simple grouped header above it.
+Outstanding tasks surfaced as scannable counts: orders to fulfill, shipments pending, returns to process, and issues flagged.
 No context switch.
 Just signal.

 Patents